-Q: How much will it cost to be on this ride?
+Q: How much does it cost to be on this ride?

 Q: How well do I have to ride in order to join?

-A: You should be comfortable on a motorcycle or you really won’t enjoy the ride.
-You will encounter a variety of conditions; rain (or other weather), traffic, small bumpy rural roads and typical staggered group riding formation in the guided rides.
-If you are not signing up for the guided ride, you need to be comfortable riding on your own or making new friends to ride with.
-If you are a new rider and want to set a goal, we would suggest having ridden at least 3,000 recent miles before joining us.
+A: You should be pretty comfortable riding your motorcycle or you really won’t enjoy the ride.
+You will encounter a variety of conditions; rain (or other weather), traffic, small bumpy rural roads, and typical staggered group riding formation in the guided rides.
+If you are signing up as a Self-Guided rider, you either need to be comfortable riding on your own or making new friends to ride with.
+If you are a newer rider and want to set a goal, we would suggest having ridden at least 3,000 recent miles before joining us and that you join us for the Fully-Guided done-for-you experience.

 Q: How far do we ride each day?

-A: Our largest mileage day is approximately 300 miles; mostly riding days are 200-250 miles, and the farther East we get there’s typically more traffic.
+A: Our largest mileage day is approximately 300 miles; most riding days are 200-250 miles, and the farther East we get there’s typically more traffic so those miles take longer to finish.
 We like to think we’ve achieved the perfect balance of creating interesting riding days with time for breaks, yet efficient enough to get to D.C. in a reasonable amount of time.
 Oh yeah, we’ve also arranged for some “play days” on or off the motorcycles along the way – ideal for taking a break, scheduling maintenance or visiting with local friends.

 Q: Do I have to carry my own luggage?

-A: If you sign up for the “all-inclusive” tour, NO. We’ll carry one travel bag for you, a maximum of 50 pounds.
-You should plan on carrying essentials with you on your motorcycle including water, medicine etc. All other riders have to carry their own luggage.
-Some of these riders will ship replacement clothing to hotels ahead of time as well.
+A: If you sign up for the Fully-Guided all-inclusive tour, NO. We’ll carry one travel bag for you, a maximum of 50 pounds.
+You should plan on carrying essentials with you on your motorcycle including water, medicine, etc. All Self-Guided riders have to carry their own luggage and need to be self-sufficient during the day.
+Some of these riders like to ship replacement clothing and care packages to hotels ahead of time if they have super small luggage capacity on their bikes.

-Q: What is the difference between the self-guided fee and the fully-guided fee?
+Q: What is the difference between the Fully-Guided registration and the Self-Guided fee ?

-A: Well, it’s a big event, which means a lot of staff, infrastructure and expense.
+A: Well, it’s a massive, history-making event.
+That means a lot of staff, infrastructure, and expenses.
 Not to mention insurance.
 (Don’t get us started on that topic!)
 We’ve also spent more than two years planning this magnificent event for you to enjoy.
-We’ve done our very best to solicit as many sponsors as possible and include as many features as we possibly can along the way so that we can increase the value of your participation.
+We’ve done our very best to solicit as many sponsors as possible and include as many features as we possibly can along the way so that we can increase the value of your participation while keeping the costs as low as possible.

 Q: What out of pocket expenses can I expect?

-A: If you register for the “all-inclusive” tour, then you’ll only pay for your lunches, gas, tolls, incidentals at the hotels, alcoholic beverages, dinners on the rest days and entry into parks and such.
-If you register as a self-guided rider, then you’ll be paying all your own expenses: all meals, hotels, incidentals, alcoholic beverages, fuel, National Park entry fees, etc. Either way you register you’ll pay for your own bike maintenance and repairs and of course your speeding tickets. 🙂
+A: If you register as a Fully-Guided “all-inclusive” tour, then you’ll only pay for your lunches, gas, tolls, incidentals at the hotels, alcoholic beverages, dinners on the rest days and entry into National Parks.
+If you register as a Self-Guided rider, then you’ll be paying all your own expenses: all meals, hotels, incidentals, alcoholic beverages, fuel, National Park entry fees, breakdown assistance, towing, etc. Either way you register you’ll pay for your own bike maintenance and repairs (and of course your speeding tickets. 🙂 )

 Q: How much should I budget for fuel costs?

 A: It depends on your motorcycle’s MPG and your riding style.
 The total maximum miles will be less than 5,000.
 Thus 5000 miles ÷ 40 mpg=125 gallons @ $3.00/gallon = $375.00.
-Your motorcycle should be tuned up and ready for a long ride.
+Your motorcycle should be tuned up and ready for a long ride before you start.
 Your motorcycle should be capable of at least 150 miles per fill-up, or plan to carry an auxiliary supply for back-up if you have a small tank.
+(If you register as Fully-Guided we carry spare fuel for you.)

 Q: Do I have to ride my own bike?